fcheung/end-to-end-typing/README.md

 # End to end typing demo app

-This small application shows some of the techniques discussed in the end to end typing talk.
+This small application shows some of the techniques discussed in my end to end typing talk.

-It shows passing props to a component in a checked-by-schema way, generating types from those same schema files,and using them in react components.
+It shows passing props to a component in a checked-by-schema way, generating types from those same schema files, and using them in react components.

 It also implements a simple api helper for fetching data from the rails app in a typesafe way